Term life insurance: How it works

 Determining how much life insurance protection is needed will depend on each policyholder’s individual financial needs should he or she become deceased.
 Specific calculations of policyholder needs and determination of term length can be based on a policyholder’s anticipated financial expense obligations.
 Another method includes basing need on replacement income—or the amount of the policyholder’s income needed to sustain the family’s same standard of living should the policyholder become deceased.
 This is calculated as the present value of all future income streams needed.
 In general, insurers suggest a policyholder will need between 5 and 7 times their annual gross income.

 The NAIC Life Actuarial (A) Task Force was formed to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
 After adoption of the Standard Valuation Law (#820) by 46 states representing 87.5% of industry premium prior to July 1, 2016, the Valuation became operative on January 1, 2017.
-The Task Force will consider revised Generally Recognized Expense Table (GRET) factors for 2018 at the NAIC Summer Meeting.
-Work is continuing on mortality tables for preneed, simplified issue and guaranteed issue forms of life insurance and minimum nonforfeiture requirements for life insurance.
+The Task Force is currently considering revised Generally Recognized Expense Table (GRET) factors for 2018.
+Additionally, work is continuing on mortality tables for preneed, simplified issue and guaranteed issue forms of life insurance and minimum nonforfeiture requirements for life insurance